Maria18000/Hello-Microverse-Project/README.md

 # Hello Microverse Project

 > Module 1: Day 2 Task
-To get familiarized with github flow, branches, use of linters and .gitignore file
+To get familiarized with Gitub Flow, Branches, use of linters and .gitignore file

 ## Built With